dwighthouse/PostComm.js/PostComm.js/README.md

 Features
 --------
 * Creates persistent 'comm' objects that represent the connection across the iframe or window barrier
-* Handles the origin-based security for you
+* Secure communication only, origin and contentWindow always checked
+* Cross-domain or same-origin
-* Only creates one comm per iframe or window, preventing duplication
+* Only creates one comm per iframe, window, or parent page, preventing duplication
-* Send and receive postMessage events to any number of iframes and windows
+* Send and receive message events to any number of iframes and windows
-* Send and receive postMessage events cross-domain
+* Pinging system to ensure that a connection is good before sending messages
 * noConflict mode
 * No dependancies
-* Tiny (under 3k minified)
+* Tiny (around 3.5k minified)
 * AMD compliant
-* Creates a single postMessage event binding, not one per comm
+* Only creates a single event listener on the window object
 * Does not usurp control over postMessage events, other code can add its own postMessage event handlers
 * Globally connect and disconnect all connections at any time